Interpretable Embeddings with Sparse Autoencoders: A Data Analysis Toolkit: Case Studies

 \subsection{How have OpenAI models changed over generations?}

 Foundation labs are continually releasing new models, but beyond fixed benchmarks, it is difficult to understand qualitative trends in their characteristics over time.
-Here, we evaluate how five OpenAI models, from GPT-3.5-turbo to GPT-5, have changed over the generations.
-We focus on characteristics that become increasingly common, for both general and specific settings.
+Here, we evaluate what characteristics five OpenAI models, from GPT-3.5-turbo to GPT-5, have increasingly exhibited over the generations.

 \textbf{Emerging trends in model behavior.} Similar to \Cref{sec:diffing}, we generate model responses for 1k sampled general chat prompts.
 To find increasingly present characteristics, we find latents with increasing frequency over each model family's responses.
 We relabel the top latents and verify the hypothesized characteristics with an LLM judge, presenting the verified frequencies in \Cref{fig:diff/openai_trends}.
 Characteristics can appear suddenly or gradually over generations.
 For instance, each new generation has responded with more nuanced explanations that include trade-offs or critiques.
 Starting from GPT-4.1, models begin to give personalized follow-ups (e.g. ``If you want me to explore [specific detail] more, let me know!'').
 These reflect behavioral changes made intentionally or not over time.